Ketanji Brown Jackson pledges independence and neutrality in Supreme Court confirmation hearing

 In his opening remarks, Sen. Ted Cruz (R-Tex.) promised Jackson that she would not be asked during the hearings this week about her “teenage dating habits” or whether “you like beer.”
 Both are references to the Kavanaugh confirmation fight, during which California professor Christine Blasey Ford alleged that Kavanaugh had sexually assaulted her at a party in the Washington suburbs when they were teenagers.
 Kavanaugh vigorously denied the accusations, and Senate Republicans have since called the episode a character assassination orchestrated by Democratic lawmakers.

 And while one Democratic senator after another on Monday touted Jackson’s history-making nomination, Senate Republicans referenced past fights that they feel prevented their party from making their own diverse picks to the courts.
-It echoed the fury that Senate Democrats unleashed against Republicans during confirmation battles for nominees from President Donald Trump, when Democrats were still fuming over the GOP blockade of Merrick Garland, President Barack Obama’s final pick to the Supreme Court, for eight months in 2016.
+It echoed the fury that Senate Democrats unleashed against Republicans during confirmation battles for nominees from President Donald Trump, when Democrats were still fuming over the GOP blockade of Merrick Garland, President Barack Obama’s final pick to the Supreme Court, in 2016.

 “If this process were conducted in good faith, Miguel Estrada and Janice Rogers Brown might well be on the Supreme Court today,” Sen. Ben Sasse (R-Neb.) said, referring to a Latino lawyer and a Black female judge who had once been touted as potential justices from Republican presidents.
 “But their opponents lied and bullied rather than accepted principled minority judges.”